cucumber/docs/content/cucumber/browser-automation.md

 ### Multiple Browsers

-Cucumber can run your Scenarios with different browsers.
-Simply select the browser to use based on a configuration property loaded at runtime:
+Cucumber can run your Scenarios with different browsers, based on a configuration property loaded at runtime:

 ```ruby